Loading...

 Technical guides on liner materials, regulations, and installation practice from the EC Applications field team.

 A methane barrier is a gas-impermeable membrane installed under a building's slab and against below-grade walls to block methane intrusion.
-Here is what the barrier system consists of, how Los Angeles methane zone requirements work, and what the LADBS approval and inspection process looks like from soil testing to slab pour.

 Produced water is the highest-volume waste stream in oil and gas, and a lined pit is often the most economical way to store it.
-Here is how liner materials, state regulations, QA testing, and installation speed actually work.

 Our estimators and field crews work with these materials every day.
 Send us your project and we will scope it.